versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 - [ ] [OVH CDN](https://www.ovhcloud.com/en-gb/network/cdn/) (12€/TB, prepaid): not tested yet

 Documentation on how to use NGINX, including setup, configuration and a Docker image is under development.

-## Interface: Public Network

-HTTP traffic encrypted with TLS.

-## Layer: Frontend

-The frontend layer is the graphical interface that presents the map tiles to the user.
-While numerous frameworks such as MapLibre GL JS, Mapbox, OpenLayers and Leaflet are available for this purpose, our focus is on MapLibre.
-This choice is due to MapLibre's ability to efficiently render vector tiles on the GPU, its open source licence and its comprehensive support for JavaScript, iOS and Android platforms.

-### Requirements/Recommendations

-- The frontend SHOULD be able to draw Shortbread vector tiles and raster tiles.
-- See the [VersaTiles Frontend Specifications](specification_frontend.md) for more information.

-### Status

-Progress in the development and implementation of the frontend layer includes:

-- [x] **Style Templating Engine**: Implemented to allow dynamic generation of map styles. ([Repository](https://github.com/versatiles-org/versatiles-style))
-- [x] **Style Library**: A collection of predefined map styles is available. ([Repository](https://github.com/versatiles-org/versatiles-style))
-- [x] **Fonts**: Prepared default fonts. ([Repository](https://github.com/versatiles-org/versatiles-fonts))
-- [x] **Sprites using signed distance fields**: ... to ensure that icons and symbols are scalable, colourable and clear at any zoom level. ([Repository](https://github.com/versatiles-org/versatiles-style))
-- [x] **Multiple frontends** are available: a minimal version and a large developer version ([Repository](https://github.com/versatiles-org/versatiles-frontend))
-- [ ] **Right-to-left (RTL) label support**: Efforts are underway to add support for RTL languages, such as Arabic, to ensure that maps are accessible to a global audience. ([Issue](https://github.com/versatiles-org/versatiles-frontend/issues/15))